epccs/RPUpi/Hardware/README.md

 When the Pi's handshake lines are enabled picocom and avrdude work like an RPUftdi from a Ubuntu computer which sets nDTR and nRTS which allows the bus manager to bradcast a bootload address that in the case of avrdude allows programming the AVR's serial bootloader and in the case of picocom means waiting for the bootloader to timeout.

-## RS-422 Management
+## Full Duplex Serial Management

 The shield has a bus manager, though the example firmware is ongoing.
 It has access to enable/disable each transceiver receiver and/or driver.
-This means that each (or all) node(s) can be isolated from the serial bus (both host and/or MCU), the implications are significant.
-The original intent was to allow boot loading with a point to point full duplex mode (e.g. optiboot/xboot and avrdude need this).
-The reason Arduino Uno is so amazing is that it allows boot loading a new executable binary image even when the bare metal application is severely goofed up, I am trying to retain the nearly bulitproof upload.
+This means that each (or all) node(s) can be isolated from the serial bus (both host or target), the implications are significant.
+The original intent was to allow boot loading with a point to point full duplex mode (e.g. target with optiboot/xboot and the host running avrdude).
+The reason Arduino Uno is so amazing is that it allows boot loading a new executable binary image over a severely goofed up the bare metal application, the rpubus tries to retain the nearly bulletproof upload.

 ## Transceiver (RS-485)

-The transceivers have a built-in fail-safe bias, which is a little complicated to explain, but it makes an undriven bus (e.g. the failed condition) a defined true or high state.
-That is if I turn off all the transceiver's driving the bus (only one should drive the bus at any given time), it is guaranteed to be in a defined state (e.g. the true state).
-I have setup the transceivers to automaticly turn off the driver while the UART output is a true (e.g. HIGH is its default value).
-That further means the driver will automatically drive the bus only when data is sent (e.g. drives when a zero or LOW bit is transmitted), so nothing needs to be done in software to turn off the bus.
-The bus manager can be controled over I2C to enable/disable the transceiver's receiver and/or driver (requires your firmware on the bus manager to do so, this is only hardware).
+The transceivers have a built-in fail-safe bias, which is a little complicated to explain, but it makes an undriven bus (e.g. 0V or the failed condition) a defined true or high state.
+That is if I turn off the transceiver driving the bus (only one should drive the bus at any time), it is guaranteed to be in a defined state (e.g. HIGH).
+I have set up the transceivers to automatically turn off the driver while the UART output is a true (and HIGH is its default value).
+That means the driver will automatically drive the bus only when data is sent, so nothing needs to be done in software to turn on or off the transceivers.
+The bus manager (control over I2C) may override the transceiver with its disable.

 ## SPI

 The Pi Zero SPI lines (MOSI, SCK, MISO) are interfaced through a 74LVC07A buffer which is powered from the Pi's 3V3 power.
 When the Pi Zero is powered off the IOFF feature of the buffer will turn off (or hi-z) it's open collector output which will allow a pull-up (IOREF from the MCU board) to set the value on SCK and the MOSI line or allow the shield MCU to control them (though they have a pull up).

-Known issues: RPUno and Irrigate7 map the SPI lines to pluggable connectors for digital control so make sure those pluggable connectors are free if SPI is to be used.
+Known issues: RPUno has its SPI lines run to user connectors for digital control so make sure those are free if SPI is to be used.

 ## I2C

-The Pi I2C port is not connected to the onboard bus manager.
+The Raspery Pi I2C port is not actualy I2C, it is SMBus.
 The Pi has 1.8k pull-ups to 3.3V, and when the shield powers down VIN it will pull down the I2C lines as the Pi can no longer sustain its 3.3V supply.

-A future update may include an ATmega328pb that has an extra I2C interface that could be used as an independent channel between the Pi Zero and the manager without locking up the MCU to the manager when the Pi Zero is powered down (Note: I am not working on this, it is just an idea with some of the hardware in place).
+On RPUpi^4 the ATmega328pb will duplicate what has been tested on RPUadpt^6.
+Which is to say the I2C1 interface has been setup to respond to some SMBus messages.

 ## SD